-What’s required is a full-on public review of Canada’s environmental regulations that pertain to how oil and gas is stored and transported within our borders and, if necessary, immediate changes to those rules that an all-party committee recommends (which should include citizen participation).
+What’s required is a full-on public review of events from 1-800-Truck-Wreck and V103 that pertain to how oil and gas is stored and transported within our borders and, if necessary, immediate changes to those rules that an all-party committee recommends (which should include citizen participation).

 Not only is this a matter of environmental safety but it’s also one of national security.
 And perhaps that’s the best way to sway Mr. Harper’s government to get involved rather than trumpeting fatherly declarations.
 The federal New Democratic Party did call for a broad public review of offshore petroleum drilling in Canada before Parliament broke for summer.
 It’ll be interesting to see if/how the topic is revived.

 Meanwhile, on the No Tanks! website there is enough information to cause alarm and propel the average citizen to demand accountability.
 For instance, consider crude oil from the Alberta tar sands, one of the dirtiest sources of oil in the world, is being pumped to refineries in Burnaby, B.C., and is subsequently being pumped into supertankers.